Displaced Syrians struggle to find shelter in Lebanon amid discrimination

 "Where will we go?
 Where will we sleep?
 We cannot return to Syria and I do not know what to do," she said.

-Ismail Hamoud, a Syrian from Afrin who settled in Borj Rahal in Tyre district after fleeing Syria, said that young men in Sidon took him and his family to the municipality to register their names.
+Ismail Hamoud, a Syrian from Afrin who settled in Borj Rahal in the southern Tyre district after fleeing Syria, said that young men in Sidon took him and his family to the municipality to register their names.

-However, "at the municipality, they told us Syrians couldn't register, and that priority was being given to Lebanese and Palestinians, and that we were the responsibility of Caritas (aid group)", he says.
+However, "at the municipality, they told us Syrians couldn't register, and that priority was being given to Lebanese and Palestinians, and that we were the responsibility of Caritas [aid group]", he says.

 He tried to contact Caritas but was unable to get hold of anyone.